nd1/run_analysis/README.md

 #README.md
+This repo was created for a Coursera course.

 The script run_analysis.R was created to work with Human Activity Recognition Using Smartphones Dataset Version 1.0 [1].
 The script creates a tidy data set that is then used for analysis.